Create an MCP Agent

 - Clear Names: Use descriptive, action-oriented names

-- Detailed Descriptions: Help the AI understand when to use each function
+- Detailed Descriptions: Help the AI understand when to use each tool

-- Focused Purpose: Each function should do one thing well
+- Focused Purpose: Each tool should do one thing well

 - Useful Parameters: Add filters that make sense for your use case